Provides students with a complete educational foundation to work as a curriculum specialist

 What courses do I take?

-you have equivalent knowledge and skills to those included in the prerequisite course
+have equivalent knowledge and skills to those included in the prerequisite course

 through professional experience, licensure, or certification, you have the opportunity